 The most recent data that provides information at a finer detail than across the entire CVRD was the Summer Point-in-Time Homeless Count and Homeless Needs Survey Community Report completed in 2017.
-There was no data provided for electoral area G.i
+There was no data provided for electoral area H.

-However, it is hard to locate and count people who are homeless in rural areas, so there may be more people who are homeless in electoral area G, especially people who may be considered "hidden homeless" who are more difficult to locate and count.
+However, it is hard to locate and count people who are homeless in rural areas, so there may be more people who are homeless in electoral area H, especially people who may be considered "hidden homeless" who are more difficult to locate and count.
 Examples of hidden homelessness include people staying with family or friends (e.g., couch surfing), staying in trailers or cars, or accessing transitional or temporary housing.

 People who are homeless throughout the CVRD tend to stay close to a community hub where they can access vital services, such as a food bank.
-Its main population centre is Saltair, a small rural and suburban village located between the larger centres of Chemainus and Ladysmith, with very little in the way of daily commercial needs.
-However, electoral area G is adjacent to the incorporated Town of Ladysmith and Municipality of North Cowichan, so people who are homeless or at risk of becoming homeless may locate in electoral area G close to Ladysmith or North Cowichan.
+Electoral area H consists primarily of rural and agricultural resource lands, with rural residential in the North Oyster and Diamond communities.
+There is very little in the way of daily commercial needs in electoral area H. However, electoral area H is adjacent to the incorporated Town of Ladysmith and close to the City of Nanaimo, so people who are homeless or at risk of becoming homeless may locate in electoral area H close to Ladysmith or Nanaimo.
 Across all electoral areas there are places that homeless people could camp out and few people might know they are there.